Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 karrington@bouldercounty.gov

-Katie’s passion is in community engagement during recovery and better how disaster recovery efforts can center issues surrounding racial equity.
+Katie’s passion is in community engagement during recovery and examining racial equity issues in disaster recovery.
 She is a certified practitioner in the Courageous Conversations About Race protocol and is deeply committed to racial equity work both in disaster recovery and in Boulder County at large.

-Katie lives in Lafayette with her husband, two children, and dog and loves biking on all the open space trails in her community.
+Katie lives in Lafayette with her family and loves biking on all the open space trails in her community.
 Katie learned to sew when she was 11 and has been quilting ever since, some of her quilts hang in the Boulder County Courthouse.
 As a committed public servant, Katie is committed to serving the community through any future recovery efforts for many years to come.

 Head shot of Ryan Airey